In order to vote in an election or referendum, you must be:

-You can check if you are registered, and if your details are correct, on checktheregister.ie or by contacting our Franchise Section.
+You can check if you are registered, and if your details are correct, on checktheregister.ie or by contacting our Franchise Section at the contact details below.

 To register to vote, or to change your details, you need to complete a form and send it to our Franchise Section.